MEDEAST PROJECTS

 Gula Nissani Safe Home

-This project consists of the construction and operation of a 40-room residential facility to house 30 women, children, and babies surviving ISIS capture/rape.
-It offers a range of mental health, livelihood, legal, social support, sewing, English, sheep wool production, spinning, weaving, traditional handcrafts, and streamlined immigration programs.
-This is the only facility in northern Iraq where a Yezidi or other racial minority woman/girl can live with her child/children of ISIS rape.
-Now open with the second cohort of survivors beginning September 22, 2018!
+This project involved the construction and operation of a 40-room residential facility aimed at housing 30 women, children, and babies who had survived ISIS capture and assault.
+The facility provided a comprehensive array of services, including mental health support, livelihood training, legal assistance, social support, sewing and handicraft workshops, English language classes, sheep wool production, spinning, weaving, and streamlined immigration programs.
+It stood as the sole facility in northern Iraq where Yezidi or other ethnic minority women/girls could reside with their children born from incidents of ISIS rape.
+The facility officially opened and hosted its second cohort of survivors starting from September 22, 2018.

 Gula Nissani Safe Home